pmdredd/fo4_component_scraper/readme.md

 # What is this?

 This tool is a very simple web scraper that takes data related to Fallout 4 crafting components and displays that data within a CLI.
-The FO4ComponentScraper class handles scraping and parsing the data, and the main.py file contains the 'loop' that allows you to query the data via the command line.
+The fo4_component_scraper contains functions that handle scraping and parsing the data, and the main.py file contains the 'loop' that allows you to query the data via the command line.

 ### Why?